JanDintel/workstation/README.md

 Provision your OS X workstation.
 Inspriration from [Laptop by Thoughtbot](https://github.com/thoughtbot/laptop).

+**Note:** This project is extremly powerfull in combination with the [dotfiles](https://github.com/JanDintel/dotfiles) project for setting up your development environment.

 ## Requirements

 Make sure that a C compiler is installed: